Feat-FeAR/logSpace/content/docs/coding/git_survival.md

     {{< hint warning >}}
 __WARNING__
-GitHub usually deletes a branch after merging of a _pull request_, but this action will delete the branch only in the remote.
-To clean up your local references to the remote branches (i.e., `remotes/origin/*`) do this:
+GitHub usually deletes a branch after merging of a _pull request_, but this action will only affect the branch in the remote.
+To also remove all the `remotes/origin/*` _tracking branches_ (i.e., to clean up your local references to the remote branches), do this:
 ```bash
 # Lists defunct branches that can be deleted/pruned
 git remote prune origin --dry-run